oglili/course-api/README.md

-# RESTful JSON APIs for a training platform.
+# RESTful JSON APIs for a Reach17 training platform.

+Reach17 is a UN goal-based training platform that will need to catalog the courses it will offer.

 In this project I created a RESTful JSON APIs using Express js, which provides a way for insertion of the courses offered by the platform into the database.
 Users can interact with the database by retrieving a list of courses, as well as adding, updating and deleting courses in the database.